miquelnez/react-itw-counters/README.md

 - Update the Counter component to take onIncrement and onDecrement callbacks and ensure they update the counter's values independently.
 - Use propTypes on the components.
 - Render a fourth Counter component and ensure it's value is updated independently from the others.
-- Create a Total component, which should be displayed after the Counter components and always display the running total of all the Counter values.
 - Be sure that the `npm run lint` works.
 Do all the required changes withouth modifyng the rules file

 **EXTRA**
+- Separate every component on App.js in its own file.
+You can create a module for all the components counter related components.
+- Create a Total component, which should be displayed after the Counter components and always display the running total of all the Counter values.
 - Convert the data array to a json, and ask for it on the beggining of the App component.
 Be sure that your counters still working.